barbeyng/group_project1/README.md

 API's used:

-•	With the help of nutritionix API, we are able to pull the number of calories that are in the dish the user search for.
+•	With the help of nutritionix API, we are able to pull the number of calories that are in the meal the user search for.

 •	We used Google Map’s API to search for gyms close to the user’s location.